 To better understand the transcriptome modules that are being influenced by these hotspots, we examined the genes influenced by each hotspot.
 We first utilized the gene ontology (GO) annotations within each species to better assess if there was any common functionality.
 The B. cinerea GO annotations showed a preponderance of enzyme and transcription factor annotations but no specific molecular insights arose largely because the majority of genes had no annotation (Table N1 and N2).
 In contrast, GO analysis of the A. thaliana transcripts showed that three of the hotspots have an overrepresentation of photosynthesis-related functions within their targeted genes (Table N1 and N3).
 Two of the hotspots predominantly affect A. thaliana genes associated with abiotic stress responses.
 Only two of the hotspots are linked to expected plant defense loci, including chitin response and microbe defenses.
 This suggests that the B. cinerea genes underlying these hotspots have specific effects on defined networks within the host and are not causing nonspecific responses.

 In previous work, we had defined key transcript modules within both the host and pathogen transcriptomes that could be linked to virulence.
 Thus we proceeded to test if any of these trans-eQTL hotspots were associated with the previously defined transcript modules (Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Zhang, Corwin et al. 2018) (Table X1).
-Nine of the 11 B. cinerea eQTL hotspots in one or more of four major B. cinerea co-expression networks on A. thaliana (Figure N8).
+Nine of the 11 B. cinerea eQTL hotspots were enriched for transcripts present in one or more of four major B. cinerea co-expression networks on A. thaliana (Figure N8).
 In particular, two of these were host-specific networks functionally associated with virulence, with 7 of the 11 B. cinerea hotspot genes associated with one of these virulence co-expression networks.
 Similarly, nine of the A. thaliana eQTL hotspots were enriched for transcripts from two of the major A. thaliana co-expression networks when infected with B. cinerea (Figure N8).
 These two modules contain genes that function in jasmonate and salicylic acid signaling processes and camalexin biosynthesis (Network I), or photosynthesis (Network IV).
 Interestingly, these links are not limited to a single hotspot, but are strong connections across a number of different hotspots suggesting that these modules have a polygenic architecture underlying them (Figure N8).
 These frequent links suggest that the identified eQTL hotspots may exhibit regulatory control over co-expressed modules of genes active in virulence interactions between B. cinerea and its host.
 If these eQTL hotspots are modulating expression of many genes, and affecting lesion size, they may be major B. cinerea control points in the plant-pathogen interaction.

 eQTL hotspot candidate genes